Want a step-by-step process—that you can immediately follow—to profitably run Instagram Shoutous?

 This is usually going to be too long for the Instagram bio so sometimes it gets cut off and you won’t have the tracking benefits.

-To prevent that from happening want to put it to a URL shortener before sending it off to the influencer.
+To prevent that from happening, you may want to put it to a URL shortener before sending it off to the influencer.

 With a tracking link, you can tell exactly how much revenue came from each of the shoutouts.